hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 > This changes how you think about the boundaries of your application.
 Consider my case of hosting this static website.
-Typically you’d think of this blog as the collection of HTML, CSS, and images that make up the site.
+Typically you'd think of this blog as the collection of HTML, CSS, and images that make up the site.

 > What you think your application is affects how you deploy it.
 If